ouspg/libfuzzerfication/README.md

 * Use libFuzzer to collect corpus so that other people can continue where you left off

 You can start writing stubs without docker.

+# Getting started
+* You can get started by reading our [Getting started tutorial](https://github.com/ouspg/libfuzzerfication/tree/master/docker)

 # Requirements
 * [docker-machine version 0.7.0](https://docs.docker.com/machine/)